marytts/marytts-wiki/UnitSelectionVoiceCreation.md

 This labeler is much more time efficient than the EHMM labeler.

 **LabelPauseDeleter**
-It may be necessary to run the LabelPauseDeleter after the label files have been created by EHMM, to avoid problems with subsequent voice building components.
+It may be necessary to run the LabelPauseDeleter after the label files have been created by EHMM or HTK, to avoid problems with subsequent voice building components.

 **LabelledFilesInspector**
 It allows to browse through aligned labels and listen to the corresponding wave file.
 It is useful for perceptual manual verification on alignment.